Taxes on dividends

 Introduction to taxes on dividends

 Dividends are one of the main advantages of starting a limited company compared to a sole proprietorship for those starting a smaller business, so understanding taxes on dividends is understanding how to get the most out of your business financially.
 In this article, we will cover everything you need to know about tax on dividends, including how it works, which rules apply, and how you can optimize your taxation according to the Swedish tax rules.
+Ask a Question

 Tax on dividends: Overview